Easter in Costa Rica – What to Expect in 2023

 You can experience these events in pretty much every town in Costa Rica, but it is of course at varying degrees.
 There are huge celebrations in downtown San Jose, downtown Cartago, downtown Alajuela, and apparently, the town of San Joaquin del Flores near Heredia has a big celebration as well.

-Just remember, Costa Rica is an extremely religious country and these events are taken very seriously.
-Although it may be exciting to experience something so unique, these processions are actually somber event.
+Just remember, although it may be exciting to experience something so unique, these processions are actually somber event.
+Please act accordingly and only take photos if you’ve been given permission (like I did).

-In recent years the government has actually closed some of the main highways heading into San Jose and opened all the lanes in both directions for driving in the direction of the beach.
+In recent years the government has actually closed some of the main highways heading into San Jose and opened all the lanes in both directions for driving to the Pacific Coast.
 It is really freaky to be driving down the highway in the wrong direction, but it definitely helps the traffic problems!

 To avoid the traffic a lot of people opt to drive in the middle of the night (yes it can really be THAT backed up).